Methodology and Open Science

-Horne, Z. & Cimpian, A. (submitted).
+Horne, Z. & Cimpian, A. (Revision Requested).
 Intuitions about personal identity are rooted in essentialist thinking across development.

 Horne, Z. & Cimpian, A. (2018).
 Subtle syntactic cues affect intuitions about knowledge: Methodological and theoretical implications for epistemology.
 Oxford Studies in Experimental Philosophy.

 Nichols, S. & Pinillos, N. Á. (2018).
 Skepticism and the Acquisition of Knowledge.
 Mind & Language.